 The University is committed to promoting a positive and safe Learning Environment.
-Individual Faculty Members and Staff Members have the right to determine whether specific Student behavior and conduct is disruptive to the Learning Environment, and as a result, Faculty Members and Staff Members may require a Student to leave an individual Learning Environment; however, Faculty Members and Staff Members are not authorized to permanently remove a Student from the Learning Environment without following the process set forth below and/or the SRR Process, whichever is determined to be the most appropriate by the Office of Student Rights & Responsibilities.
+Individual Faculty Members and Staff Members have the right to determine whether specific Student behavior and conduct is disruptive to the Learning Environment, and as a result, Faculty Members and Staff Members may require a Student to leave an individual Learning Environment; however, Faculty Members and Staff Members are not authorized to permanently remove a Student from the Learning Environment without following the process set forth below and/or the SRR process, whichever the Office of Student Rights & Responsibilities in its discretion determines is appropriate.